pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 - Find the locksmith’s master key
 - Deliver the key to Revolt Scout Kaikachi

 The key is in a chest in Slavemaster Ruga’s room, and drops from the Gloomingdeep Locksmith.
 You don’t need to kill anything to collect it, so long as you are free of aggro to loot the chest.
 Gives you about 30% of a level and Gloomingdeep gloves.
+You can stand at one end of the long corridor inside the jail and wit for the Locksmith to come to you at the crossroads if fighting in is unappealing.

 *Goblin Treachery* (Kaikachi)